 M.A.
-Art and Curatorial Practices in the Public SphereUSC Roski School of Fine Arts
+Art and Curatorial Practices in the Public SphereUSC Roski School of Art and Design

 The M.A.
 Art and Curatorial Practices in the Public Sphere program at the USC Roski School of Fine Arts is accepting applications for the 2013–14 class on a space-available basis.